chiselstrike/docs.chiselstrike.com/reference_versioned_docs/version-0.13/routing/index.md

 endpoint URL path for the route.
 The `RouteMap` defines which methods and relative paths ChiselStrike will respond to, and how it will respond.

+Read more about how [source file organization] works for more advanced cases.

 ## A simple route example

 `RouteMap` uses a builder-like API for defining which methods and relative paths